leroybrown247/leroybrown247.github.io/README.md

 ## leroy.dev is a portfolio based ongoing project.

 I improve my skills in responsive design.
 I build the website section-by-section using HTML, CSS and JavaScript.
 Moreover we make our website completely responsive for any screen ratios.
-This is a on going project in which I come back to a add to features, refinements and stretch goals.
+This is a on going project in which I come back to adding features, refinements and stretch goals.

 #### Wireframe:
 I design a wire frame in Figma making sure to it is responsive.